jananparimalone/Movie-Finder-App/README.md

-A MERN stack application that allows the user to browse and search movies.
+A MERN stack application that allows the user to create to-do items, check them off, and search through existing to-dos